 Choosing A Name And Registering Your LLC

-Imagine you’re strolling through the picturesque streets of Maine, brainstorming potential names for your LLC.
 While it may be tempting to choose a name that sounds catchy or clever, it’s important to consider trademark considerations and ensure that the name is available for use.
+But aside from the trademark, here are some of the important considerations when choosing a business name:

-To do so, start by checking the availability of your chosen name with the Maine Secretary of State’s office.
-This will save you from potential legal complications down the road and give your business a solid foundation to build upon.
+After choosing a name for your business, you can check the availability of your chosen name with the Maine Secretary of State’s office.
+This will save you from potential legal complications down the road and give your business a solid foundation upon which to build.

 It’s important to note that there are also LLC formation fees associated with this process, so be sure to budget accordingly.